tyrylu/feel-the-streets/readme.md

 ------------
 This application requires Python 3.6 to work, because it utilizes the new variable annotation syntax.
 For the rest of the requirements see the requirement files.
-The majority of them can be installed by invoking a pip install -r requirements/app.txt for the desktop app, or pip install -r requirements/server.txt for the server component.
-Using a shared pipfile would be nice, but until pipfile supports more than the dev packages directive, it is not possible.
-In addition to the python requirements, it requires the loadable spatialite sqlite3 extension and the yajl2 library.
+The majority of them can be installed by invoking a pip install -r app_requirements.tx.t In addition to the python requirements, it requires the loadable spatialite sqlite3 extension and the yajl2 library.
 In Debian, those are the libsqlite3-mod-spatialite and libyajl2 packages.
 Optionally, it can use the sqlite3 icu loadable extension.
 The resulting .so/.dll should be named icu.so or icu.dll, so the sqlite3 extension loading will find the entry point.
+The Rust components handle dependencies as any Rust project, so a cargo build in the root should do the trick.

 Components
 ----------